eventide-project/docs/user-guide/code-generator.md

 It generates a skeleton project of the basic structure of a component, along with some TODO comments that point out the missing pieces of the component implementation that need to be provided.

 It generates placeholders for message handlers, messages, an entity, projection, and store.
-It generates a settings file for the Postgres database connection, a test directory with supporting files to initialize the component during testing, as well as placeholders for test controls.
+It generates consumers, a component initiator, and a component start script.
+It also generates a settings file for the Postgres database connection, a test directory with supporting files to initialize the component during testing, as well as placeholders for test controls.

 ## Installation